cordialgerm/foe_foundry/data/5e_canonical/night_hag.md

 ***Etherealness***.
 The hag magically enters the Ethereal Plane from the Material Plane, or vice versa.
 To do so, the hag must have a *heartstone* in her possession.

 ***Nightmare Haunting (1/Day)***.
 While on the Ethereal Plane, the hag magically touches a sleeping humanoid on the Material Plane.
 A *protection from evil and good* spell cast on the target prevents this contact, as does a *magic circle*.
 As long as the contact persists, the target has dreadful visions.
 If these visions last for at least 1 hour, the target gains no benefit from its rest, and its hit point maximum is reduced by 5 (1d10).
 If this effect reduces the target's hit point maximum to 0, the target dies, and if the target was evil, its soul is trapped in the hag's *soul bag*.
-The reduction to the target's hit point maximum lasts until removed by the *greater restoration* spell or similar magic.
+The reduction to the target's hit point maximum lasts until removed by the *greater restoration* spell or similar magic.</statblock>